 Many homeschool teens benefit from the dual enrollment/dual credit opportunities at community colleges.
-Students in our area may choose between Illinois Central College or Heartland Community College based upon their residency.
-Below is a compilation of information as presented by Candace Brownlee of HCC's Student Services.
-Details regarding ICC's program can be found at their website.
+Students in our area may choose between Heartland Community College (HCC) or Illinois Central College (ICC) based upon their residency.

 Dual Enrollment vs. Dual Credit

 Dual enrollment refers to students taking college courses while still enrolled in high school, but only earning college credit for the course.
 Dual enrollment classes cannot be listed on a high school transcript.

 Dual credit allows students to apply their college level work to both their high school curriculum and their college curriculum.
 Dual credit classes count toward both high school and college credit.

 Be careful to mark the correct term on the college application form.

 The Illinois Articulation Initiative has made transferring from school to school much easier.
 Consult the IAI website for more information.

 Students should consult the college or university to which they are considering a transfer.
 Some universities will not award college credit for courses taken as dual credit.

 Students should carefully consider the number of courses which they take as high schoolers.
 If a student takes enough classes for dual credit, they might attain "sophomore" standing and become ineligible for scholarships that would be available only to an incoming freshman.
 Communicate with colleges to understand their policies in advance.